aggr3550r/rise-junior-backend-assessment/README.md

 ## Running the app

-In order to run the app, the first thing you need to do is create a .env file in the root of your project.
+In order to run the app, the first thing you need to do is clone the code into your local machine and then create a .env file in the root of your project.
 The .env file should be like the one below
 ```bash
 # PG_HOST=XXXXXXXXXXXX
 # PG_PORT=5432